wikiworldorder/burnermap/README.md

 # <a name="security-help"></a>Reporting a Security Vulnerability

-We want to ensure that SurvLoop is a secure HTTP open data platform for everyone.
+We want to ensure that BurnerMap is a secure HTTP app for everyone.
-If you've discovered a security vulnerability in SurvLoop, we appreciate your help in disclosing it to us in a responsible manner.
+If you've discovered a security vulnerability, appreciate your help in disclosing it to us in a responsible manner.

 Publicly disclosing a vulnerability can put the entire community at risk.
 If you've discovered a security concern, please email us at wikiworldorder *at* protonmail.com.